msegzda/rpi-aws-automation/README.md

 # Friendly disclaimer #

 This solution is not complete.
 Its not world tested, in many areas not working as expected and is generally not stable.
-By using scripts from this repo you are risking to screw up the RPI configuration and loosing ALL data.
+By using scripts from this repo you are risking to screw up your RPI configuration and/or loosing ALL data.
+Make sure you done proper backups and verified them before using any of the scripts or instructions provided.
+You have been warned :)

 ## Image installation ##